Modern witch hunts

-In this article, only those cases that involve the notion of a spiritual crime are referred to as witch-hunts.
-Closely related and sometimes included are accusations of sorcery, where a potentially observable act is suggested, but rarely proven.

-Acts of lynching involving fabricated rumors of ritual murders occur frequently in Sub-Saharan Africa.
-They can be classified as very closely related to witch-hunts.

-Not included is the different phenomenon ritual murder or any ritual abuse, which is sometimes referred to as witchcraft or witch-hunting (meaning the man-hunt for body-parts for ritual purposes).

-A common parlance refers to witch-hunts as "witchcraft", a confusion of topics.
-Another common parlance refers to political persecution in general as "witch-hunt", an example were the trials of McCarthyism in the USA.
+Witch hunts are a contemporary phenomenon occurring globally, with notable occurrences in Sub-Saharan Africa, India, Nepal, and Papua New Guinea.
+Modern witch hunts surpass the body counts of early-modern witch-hunting.
+Sub-Saharan Africa, particularly the Democratic Republic of Congo, South Africa, Tanzania, Kenya, and Nigeria, experiences a high prevalence of witch-hunting.
+In Cameroon, accusations have resurfaced in courts, often involving child-witchcraft scares.
+Gambia witnessed government-sponsored witch hunts, leading to abductions, forced confessions, and deaths.

+In Ghana, witch hunting has historical roots, with sanctuaries for victims identified.
+In the southern regions, accusations tend to remain peaceful, while mass-panics involving media-induced hysteria have occurred.
+Kenya has a history of witch-hunts, with lynchings reported in the past.
+Nigeria sees accusations leading to deadly consequences, often considered a form of community service.
+Tanzania has witnessed intense witch-hunts, with economic strains and exploitation as contributing factors.
+Zambia experienced witchfinders using a mix of Christian and native traditions.

+In India, witch hunts involve accusations against women, often widows or divorcees, leading to violence and sometimes death.
+Indonesia has a history of superstition and belief in witchcraft, with vigilante witch-hunts reported post-Suharto era.
+In Nepal, low-caste women are targeted in witch hunts due to superstitions, lack of education, and societal issues.
+Papua New Guinea experiences extrajudicial torture and murder of alleged witches, driven by jealousy and economic factors.
+Witch-hunts against children have seen a significant increase in sub-Saharan regions, with estimates of 40,000 child-related witch-hunt orphans in Kinshasa alone.

 Africa

-Most witch-hunts today take place in modern sub-Saharan Africa.
+Most witch hunts today take place in modern sub-Saharan Africa.
 The majority of ethnographic literature on the subject remains on a local level.
 Summarizing studies and meta-analysis remain scarce due to the amount of data involved.
 Max Marwick, John Middleton, Mary Douglas and Lucy Mair were among the first to cover a wider range of witch-hunts.
-In recent times, Wolfgang Behringer has provided an overview about witch-hunts throughout history and continents.
+In recent times, Wolfgang Behringer has provided an overview about witch hunts throughout history and continents.

-A particularly high prevalence of recent witch-hunting has been noted for the DRC, South Africa, Tanzania, Kenya and Nigeria.
-Other states showing ongoing and repeated witch-hunts are Malawi, Ghana, Gambia, Benin, Angola, CAR.
-While some societies suffer at most sporadic and low-level witch-hunts (Senegal, Namibia, Rwanda), the entire Sub-Saharan Africa shows a high prevalence of beliefs in the existence of witchcraft and a considerable prevalence of violent witch-hunts.
+A particularly high prevalence of recent witch hunting has been noted for the DRC, South Africa, Tanzania, Kenya and Nigeria.
+Other states showing ongoing and repeated witch hunts are Malawi, Ghana, Gambia, Benin, Angola and Central African Republic.
+While some societies suffer at most sporadic and low-level witch-hunts (Senegal, Namibia, Rwanda), the entire Sub-Saharan Africa shows a high prevalence of beliefs in the existence of witchcraft and a considerable prevalence of violent witch hunts.
 Nonetheless, many if not most ethnic groups believe in the existence of witchcraft but do not or do not normally accuse people of witchcraft.
 Where accusations occur, accusations do not in all places lead to violence and can be even used for benefits by the accused person.